ingemar

 Solar panel fixture to PetCrown, bamboo space frame connector.

 Stress analysis by KTH (Royal Institute of Technology, Stockholm) of the bamboo poles, considering upwind wind effects of 30 m/s, indicates a max axial compression force of 9.8 kN.
-(Corresponding to 14.3 MPa, much below allowable tension)
+(Corresponding to 14.3 MPa, much below allowable limit.)